EBRZ124/Book-Store-Management-System/README.md

 Added a delete button on every listed book.

+A user can now add new books to the inventory; Gets appropriate errors when typing wrong information (duplicate ISBN numbers, price or stock is not a number)

 - 24.10.2025.

 Improved searching - word segments will display what is being searched for